unik-name/help-unikname/docs/3-unikname-connect/1-howto-install-unikname-connect.md

 Title: "How to Install Unikname Connect on a Website?"
 ---

-# How to Install Unikname Connect on a Website? (for developers only)
+# How to Install Unikname Connect on a Website?

 Most of the Unikname solutions require a Unikname Business account.
 It allows you to manage your organization @unikname, to enable new services, to configure the billing information...

 To install Unikname Connect on your website, you must first:
-1. Create a business account (a personal @unikname identifier + an organization @unikname identifier).
+- Create a business account (a personal @unikname identifier + an organization @unikname identifier).
-2. Configure your business account.
+- Configure your business account.
-3. Integrate Unikname Connect on your website.

 👉 Let's go